Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 Before we can load the data into Snowflake, we have to create a file format that matches the data structure.

-In the worksheet, run the following command to create the file format:
+In the worksheet, again add the below command below the rest and execute to create the file format:

 ```SQL
 --create file format